-• Don't remove the medicine from the packaging until it's needed.
+- Don't remove the medicine from the packaging until it's needed. - Diazepam is given through the nose (intranasally).

-Picture 1 The midazolam medicine device
+Picture 1 The diazepam medicine device

-- Midazolam is given in the nose (intranasally). - The nasal spray device of midazolam has a nozzle, finger grips, and a plunger (Picture 1). - The nasal spray device can only be used one time.
+- The nasal spray device of diazepam has a nozzle, finger grips, and a plunger (Picture 1). - The nasal spray device can only be used one time.
 Do not test or prime it before use.
 You will lose the dose. - Read the label carefully.
-Make sure you're giving the right dose of the right medicine. - Stay with your child until the seizure stops. - Midazolam does not replace your child's other medicines.
+Make sure you're giving the right dose of the right medicine. - Stay with your child until the seizure stops. - Diazepam does not replace your child's other medicines.
 Do not stop giving their other medicines without talking to their doctor or health care provider.